celoyd/potato/docs/quickstart.md

 There’s a lot of output but the line we want is `Pixel Size = (0.549265922249793,-0.549265922249793)`.

 Now we need the bit of knowledge about Maxar’s ARD format that the official pansharpened image will have the same name as the `-pan.tif` and `-ms.tif` but with `-visual.tif`.
-With this, we can use `gdalwarp` to punch out the shape of our box around the corner of Yeşilvadi Park.
+Knowing this, we can use `gdalwarp` to punch out the shape of our box on the corner of Yeşilvadi Park.
 The tooling knows how to use the network, so we can give it an HTTPS URI instead of a filename, but we’ll need to tell it the resolution to resample to, and what resampling method to use (we’ll go with [Lanczos](https://en.wikipedia.org/wiki/Lanczos_resampling), for sharpness – it’s debatable whether that’s the best choice but this is just a demo).
 This looks like:

 ```bash
 gdalwarp -cutline box.json -crop_to_cutline -r Lanczos -tr 0.5493 0.5493 https://maxar-opendata.s3.dualstack.us-west-2.amazonaws.com/events/Kahramanmaras-turkey-earthquake-23/ard/37/031133102033/2022-07-20/10300100D6740900-visual.tif Maxar-Yeşilvadi.tiff